VinaCapital Vietnam Opportunity Fund Repurchases Shares, Adjusts Voting Rights - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-An announcement from VinaCapital Vietnam Opportunity Fund Limited AccumUSD ( (GB:VOF) ) is now available.
+VinaCapital Vietnam Opportunity Fund Limited AccumUSD ( (GB:VOF) ) has provided an update.

-VinaCapital Vietnam Opportunity Fund Limited announced the repurchase of 100,000 of its own ordinary shares at a price of GBP 4.61 per share, which will be held as treasury shares.
-This transaction affects the total number of voting rights, now standing at 130,930,759, and may influence shareholder calculations regarding their interests under FCA rules.
+VinaCapital Vietnam Opportunity Fund Limited announced the repurchase of 24,786 Ordinary Shares at a price of GBP 4.519939 per share, which will be held as treasury shares.
+This transaction adjusts the total number of voting rights to 134,618,896, impacting shareholder calculations for interest notifications under the FCA Disclosure Guidance and Transparency Rules.

 Spark’s Take on GB:VOF Stock